6. Character vectors#

 ## [1] "spam, chickpeas, bacon, and spam"

 Take the output generated by regexpr and apply substring to extract the pattern occurrences.
-If there is no match in some string, the corresponding output should be NA.
+If there is no match in a string, the corresponding output should be NA.

-tolower and toupper can be used to convert between lower and upper case:
+tolower and toupper converts between lower and upper case:

 toupper("spam")